-If you’re not in the mood to hike the trails of Lake Tahoe, take a stroll through Reno’s Riverwalk district or participate in any other recreational activity Reno Tahoe has to offer, we have parks in our area that will still allow you to enjoy our blue skies, the landscapes of the Sierra Nevada and breath taking sunsets.
+If you’re not in the mood to hike the trails of Lake Tahoe, take a stroll through Reno’s Riverwalk district or participate in any other recreational activity Reno Tahoe has to offer, we have parks in our area that will still allow you to enjoy our blue skies, the landscapes of the Sierra Nevada and breathtaking sunsets.
 Don’t miss out on what our beautiful region has to offer by staying indoors.

-Rancho San Rafael, home of the Great Reno Balloon Race, is a neighboring park with a great, scenic view of The Biggest Little City.
+Rancho San Rafael Regional Park, home of the Great Reno Balloon Race, is a neighboring park with a great, scenic view of The Biggest Little City.
 Don’t be fooled by the only areas you can see driving past it.
 There is plenty to explore, a play area for the kids with slides and jungle gym, a wetland habitat and a designated area for our furry friends to play in!
 The park is home to the Wilbur D. May Arboretum & Botanical Garden which consists of beautiful gardens and walking trails – a true oasis just minutes from downtown.